eknery/Chamaecrista_biogeography/README.md

     1. Rdata files with the fitted biogeographic models;

 8. figures:
-    1. Figures produced by our scripts and their manually edited versions;
+    1. Figures produced by our scripts and their edited versions;

 9. files:
     1. `areas_allowed.xlsx` The area-availability matrices for alternative biogeographic scenarios;